StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-08-20-transformer-vae.md

 Probably the best starting point is the original Transformer architecture,[^3] consisting of an encoder and a decoder.
 Originally, the input to the encoder would be an English sentence, and the output of the decoder would be its translation into the target language.
 In this paper, on the other hand, the input is a melody, and because we are in an autoencoding scenario, the model is trained to produce the same melody as its output.
-And, as with any autoencoder, we are then interested by the representation _between_ the encoder and the decoder (i.e. the output of the last encoder layer) – this representation is called the _latent code_ and denoted $$z$$.
+And, as with any autoencoder, we are then interested in the representation _between_ the encoder and the decoder (i.e. the output of the last encoder layer) – this representation is called the _latent code_ and denoted $$z$$.

 At every layer, Transformers work with sequences of representation vectors where each vector corresponds to a specific position in the input.
 In this specific application, the Transformer works on the level of bars.